 - Exposure is not just about your logo on the news or a mention in an article; influencers are more important than ever before.
 Engage and curate for community, industry and social media influencers.

-- Be sure your tweet covers the 5 W’s – who, what, where, when and why and include an accompanying photo or video in case a news source does want to utilize it.
+- Be sure your tweet covers the 5 W’s: who, what, where, when and why.
+Include an accompanying photo or video in case a news source does want to utilize it.

 - Give your tweets (and yourself) purpose and ensure it is reflected in your copy.